 (c) Deep Plane Facelift

 The deep plane facelift is the most sophisticated rejuvenating type of facelift surgery it rejuvenated the face and neck .
 In addition to the jawline and neck, it lifts the cheeks, nasolabial folds and the midface using the same incision as the short-flap facelift plus a hairline extension behind the ears and down the neck.
 The muscle and fibrous tissue are separated from the underlying layers of the cheeks, face and neck.
 The skin + fat + the underlying muscles are left connected and moved as a composite unit, not separated as in the SMAS flap techniques.
-The deep tissues are then lifted and repositioned using a vertical vector higher in their original position, reversing the effects of aging by 10-20 years.
+The deep tissues are then lifted and repositioned using a vertical vector higher in their original position, reversing the effects of ageing by 10-20 years.

-Are there risks involved?
+Are there risks associated with facelift surgery?

 Yes.
 There are risks involved in all medical procedures.
 Dr Imani will gladly discuss and disclose all possible risks, benefits and alternatives involved at the time of consultation.
 Our practice staff will provide you with written procedure specific information sheets after your consultation.